Pirot carpet

 Pirot kilim making is the skill of making rugs on a vertical loom.
 The skill is used in the production of woollen kilims, decorated with various geometric, vegetal and figural ornaments.
-Today's authentic tapestry has developed under the influence of Oriental and Bulgarian kilim weaving.
+Today's authentic tapestry has developed under the influence of Oriental weaving.
 Rug-making in Pirot is included on the list Intangible cultural heritage of Serbia.
 Together with Chiprovtsi carpets, the Pirot kilims are considered as part of a regional center of carpet weaving native to this mountain region of Eastern Serbia and Western Bulgaria.
 An example of the patterns from the last periods is the Model of Rašič (Рашичева шара) which was based on ćilim brought by Serbian general Mihailo Rašič.

 Pirot kilims with some 122 ornaments and 96 different types have been protected by geographical indication in 2002.
 They are one of the most important traditional handicrafts in Serbia.
 In the late 19th century and up to the Second World War, Pirot kilims have been frequently used as insignia of Serbian royalty.
 This tradition was revived in 2011 when Pirot kilims were reintroduced for state ceremonies in Serbia.

 Overview

 Carpet weaving in Pirot dates back to the Middle Ages.
 One of the first mentions of the Pirot kilim in written sources date to 1565, when it was said that the šajkaši boats on the Danube and Drava were covered with Pirot kilims.

 Pirot was once the most important rug-making centre in the Balkans.
 Pirot is located on the historical main highway which linked central Europe with Constantinople.
 An interesting characteristic of some Pirot style carpets is the inscription of the Serbian or Bulgarian weaver and the year in which the carpet was weaved.

 Today many classical examples of Pirot kilims can be found throughout Bosnia, Bulgaria, Croatia, Montenegro, Serbia, Turkey, and in many other international collections.
 One of the chief qualities are the effects achieved through the choice and arrangement of colours.
 In the beginning of the 19th century plant dyes were replaced by aniline colourings.

 From Pirot's old Turkish signification as Şarköy stems the traditional trade name of the rugs as Şarköy-kilims.
 Stemming from the homonym to the present-day Turkish settlement of Şarköy in Thrace, which had no established rug making tradition, Şarköys are often falsely ascribed to originate from Thrace.
 Also in the rug selling industry, Şarköy are mostly labeled as being of oriental or Turkish origin as to easier sell them to non familiar customers as they prefer rug with putative oriental origin.
-In fact, Şarköys have been established from the 17th century in the region of the Western Balkan or Stara Planina mountains in the towns of Pirot, Berkowiza, Lom, Chiprovtsi and Samokow.
+In fact, Şarköys have been established from the 17th century in the region of the Western Balkan or Stara Planina mountains in the towns of Pirot, Berkovitsa, Lom, Chiprovtsi and Samokov.
 Later they were also produced in Knjaževac and Caribrod.